Running in Kent

 Calling all you distance devotees!
-At 32 miles long, this circular route around Thanet is the ultimate challenge.
+At 32 miles long, this circular route around The Isle of Thanet is the ultimate challenge.
 Taking in the sights of Broadstairs, Margate and Ramsgate, and with plenty of rural countryside and quiet coastline along the way, you’re in for many an Instagram worthy view here – just think of that post-run watch selfie!
 But don’t worry you don’t have to be training for an ultra marathon to take this one on as it can easily be broken down into shorter, more manageable sections – perfect for those midweek sunrise runs.

 Trust us, with views like these that PB will come easily!
-Of course, you’ll see sensational views across Pegwell Bay and beyond to Ramsgate, but what really make this Parkrun special is the range of wildlife you’ll spot along the way.
+Of course, you’ll see sensational views across Pegwell Bay and beyond to Ramsgate, but what really makes this Parkrun special is the range of wildlife you’ll spot along the way.
 Keep any eye out for waders and wildfowl and enjoy a nature reserve that attracts visitors from around the world.

 Slow down on this 5K across the Folkestone Leas and you may just get a sighting of France in the distance – how many running routes can give you those kinds of views?
 What’s more this seaside sensation is run entirely on tarmac paths, so there’s no need to worry about investing in trail shoes once winter rolls around (oops, have we just taken away your best excuse?)
 Plus, if you’re taking part in a bit of Parkrun tourism, local Bumble Barn is a wonderful eco-friendly cottage, perfect for venturing out and exploring Canterbury and Herne Bay.